Information for Waitlisted Applicants

 Students offered a spot on the Penn State Law waitlist often have many questions about the next steps in the process and how they can keep in touch with us during the spring and summer.
 We know that this can be a time of anxiety for you, so we encourage you to read the following information carefully and contact us at email@example.com if you have additional questions.

 It is important for us to know whether you wish to remain on the waitlist.
-You can do this by sending our admissions office an email to let us know of your continued interest.
-Similarly, if you do not wish to remain on the waitlist, we ask you let us know that as well.
+You can do this by completing our Waitlist Response Form.
+Similarly, if you do not wish to remain on the waitlist, we ask that you complete the form to let us know that as well.

 Penn State Law's waitlist is not ranked.
-Many applicants ask what they can do to increase their chances of being made an offer of admission off of the waitlist.
-If you remain interested in Penn State Law, the best thing to do is keep us informed of your continued interest and update us on any changes to the information in your application.
+Many applicants ask what they can do to increase their chances of being made an offer of admission off the waitlist.
+If you remain interested in Penn State Law, the best thing to do is keep us informed of your continued interest – it’s not necessary to do so more than once a month.

 Updating Your Information

 It is important that you keep us up to date on any changes that should be reflected on your application.
-This specifically includes new GPA or LSAT information or disclosures.
-You may email us with any new information, but grades or LSAT scores must also be reported to LSAC.
-Additional letters of recommendation can be sent via email as well.
-Recommenders should not contact the office by phone.
+This specifically includes new GPA, new test scores, or updates to disclosures.
+You may email us with any new information, but updated transcripts should be submitted to LSAC.
+For a new test score to be considered we must receive an official score report.
+Additional letters of recommendation should also be submitted to LSAC.
+Recommenders should not contact the admissions office.
+Changes or additions to disclosure responses can be submitted via email to email@example.com.

 Response to an Offer/Deposits